 To help make your visit to John John Day Fossil Beds National Monument safe and enjoyable we have listed a few of the park regulations intended to protect both the resource and the visitor which are most commonly violated.
 The following information is based upon Title 36 of the Code of Federal Regulations and the Superintendent's Compendium of specific regulations that pertain to John Day Fossil Beds National Monument.
-Not all the park regulations from CFR-36 are listed below.
+The park regulations from CFR-36 listed below are the most frequent visitor questions but are not all regulations.
+Click the Title 36 link above for all NPS CFRs.

 Preservation of Natural Features: The digging, disturbance, or possession of fossils, rocks, plants, and other natural resources is prohibited within the monument.